joshsellers/treesy/README.md

 A program for drawing syntax trees.

-Check the [releases](https://github.com/joshsellers/treesy/releases) page for downloads (click Asssets, then the first .zip file).
+Check the [releases](https://github.com/joshsellers/treesy/releases) page for downloads (click Assets, then the first .zip file).

-Instructions for building it yourself coming soon.

 ### Usage